AnoukSmet/Dog-Health-Tracker/README.md

 If so, correct feedback will be displayed to the user so he can choose another username.
 Password will be stored with the help of the password generate hash so it is stored safely.
 After the registration was succesfull, the user will be redirected to the blank dashboard to add their first dog.
-In case the user wrongfully clicked on register instead of sign in, a link to the sign in page is provided so the user doesn't have to go back.
+In case the user wrongfully clicked on register instead of sign-in, a link to the sign-in page is provided so the user doesn't have to go back.
 I have also implemented a 'Go back to the homepage' link so the user doesn't have to use the back button of the browser in case he/she wants to go back to the homepage.

-I have used a variable (register) to make the difference between the register and signin form.
+I have used a variable (register) to make the difference between the register and sign-in form.
 When register is equal to True, I added the span which explains the requested format.
-By implementing this, I have managed to merge the register and sign in form into 1 form which simplifies my code.
+By implementing this, I have managed to merge the register and sign-in form into 1 form which simplifies my code.

 * **Test**